matthewkmayer/matthewkmayer.github.io/blag/content/post/rustconf-2017-recap.md

 ## Hallway track

-The "Hallway track" at a conference refers to the conversations happening in hallways instead of the main events and presentation.
+The "Hallway track" at a conference refers to the conversations happening in hallways instead of the main events and presentations.
 I made my own "table track."
-A maintainer of [Rusoto](https://github.com/rusoto/rusoto/) happened to sit at the same table so we caught up a little.
+Another maintainer of [Rusoto](https://github.com/rusoto/rusoto/) happened to sit at the same table so we caught up a little.
 Another person who's been in touch about the same project contact me before the conference and we got a chance to chat in person, which is always great.

 The person sitting to my left gave me an excellent view into Haskell.
 Funny how diverse the attendees' technical knowledge is.